Search Lincoln Cannon Menu

 I’m the father of one of your seminary students.
 He mentioned to me that a student asked about human evolution yesterday, and that you do not have a favorable opinion of it.
 I’m writing to share with you my thoughts and feelings on the subject, hoping that you’ll share some of them with the students in your class.
 I hope you’ll help your students appreciate that the Church has no official position on human evolution, members have differing perspectives on the subject, and yet despite those differences we affirm our common trust in the Gospel of Jesus Christ.

 Evolution is also among the most useful principles of science.
-Innumerable applications in the domains of conservation, agriculture, medicine, biotechnology, psychology, computation, forensics, and genealogy make our world, bodies, minds and relations better.
+Innumerable applications in the domains of conservation, agriculture, medicine, biotechnology, psychology, computation, forensics, and genealogy make our world, bodies, minds, and relations better.

 More importantly for the purpose of this message, evolution is compatible with the doctrine of Jesus Christ.
 Faith, repentance and baptism: these, neither more nor less, are the doctrine of Jesus Christ.
 As I understand this doctrine, it invites us to trust in Jesus, change to be more like him, completely immerse ourselves in discipleship, and be one: take the name, feel the spirit, say the words, and do the acts of Christ.
 If we are to fill the full measure of Christ, change is essential.